relayphp/relayphp.github.io/index.md

 };
 {% endhighlight %}

-> N.b.: You MUST return the response from your middleware logic.
+> N.b.: You MUST return the response from your middleware logic, whether by
+> creating it or by using the one returned from the `$next` middleware.

-Remember that the request and response are **immutable**.
+As a reminder, remember that the request is **immutable**.
 Implicit in that is the fact that changes to the request are always transmitted to the `$next` middleware but never to the previous one.

-Note also that this logic chain means the request and response are subjected to two passes through each middleware:
+Note also that this logic chain means the request is modified on the way "in" through the middleware, and  the response is modified on the way "out".

-- first on the way "in" through each middleware via the `$next` middleware invocation,

-- then on the way "out" from each middleware via the `return` to the previous middleware.

 For example, if the middleware queue looks like this:

 {% highlight php %}
-$queue[] = function (Request $request, Response $response, callable $next) {
+$queue[] = function (RequestInterface $request, callable $next) {
     // "Foo"
 };

-$queue[] = function (Request $request, Response $response, callable $next) {
+$queue[] = function (RequestInterface $request, callable $next) {
     // "Bar"
 };

-$queue[] = function (Request $request, Response $response, callable $next) {
+$queue[] = function (RequestInterface $request, callable $next) {
     // "Baz"
 };
 {% endhighlight %}

-... the request and response path through the middlewares will look like this:
+... the path through the middlewares will look like this:

     Foo is 1st on the way in
         Bar is 2nd on the way in